visit-dav/visit/src/doc/using_visit/Preferences/File_Locations.rst

   * ``VUSER_HOME/databases/``
   * ``VUSER_HOME/plots/``

-  If the ``-public`` command line option to ``xml2cmake`` is used when building a plug-in and the user performing this operation has appropriate permissions, the plug-in will instead be installed to the VisIt_ *public* installation directory for *all* users of that installation.
-If a previous version of this plug-in exists there, it will be overwritten by this operation.
+  If the ``-public`` command-line option to ``xml2cmake`` is used when building a plugin and the user performing this operation has appropriate permissions, the plugin will instead be installed to the VisIt_ *public* installation directory for *all* users of that installation.
+If a previous version of this plugin exists there, it will be overwritten by this operation.

-  A single plug-in involves a set of related files for the mdserver, engine and those common all VisIt_ components.
-For example, on UNIX the files for the Silo_ database plug-in are ``libESiloDatabase_par.so``, ``libESiloDatabase_ser.so``, ``libISiloDatabase.so``, and ``libMSiloDatabase.so``.
+  A single plugin involves a set of related files for the mdserver, engine and those common all VisIt_ components.
+For example, on UNIX the files for the Silo_ database plugin are ``libESiloDatabase_par.so``, ``libESiloDatabase_ser.so``, ``libISiloDatabase.so``, and ``libMSiloDatabase.so``.
-* Purpose: Directories to hold custom plug-in shared library files.
+* Purpose: Directories to hold custom plugin shared library files.
-* Written: When the user makes and installs or copies the shared libraries for a custom plug-in.
+* Written: When the user makes and installs or copies the shared libraries for a custom plugin.
 * Read: On VisIt_ startup, all :ref:`enabled <Preferences_Enabling_Plugins>`
-  plug-in *info* files are read.
-The remaining plug-in files are read only when the plug-in is actually used.
-In client/server mode, it is important to ensure that the same plug-in files have been installed on *both* the client and the server.
+  plugin *info* files are read.
+The remaining plugin files are read only when the plugin is actually used.
+In client/server mode, it is important to ensure that the same plugin files have been installed on *both* the client and the server.
 * Format: Binary shared library files in the machine format of the host architecture.